jrp244/jaren-cs460-Networking-and-sockets--python/01a-hw-create-vm/README.md

    f.
 Storage: Specify at least 20GB, then click "Continue".

    g.
-Shared Directory: Select a directory that will be shared between the
+Shared Directory: Select a folder from the _host_ system that you would
-      guest OS and your VM (e.g., `/Users/$USER/VMshared`, where your actual username replaces `$USER`).
+      like to share (e.g., `/Users/$HOSTUSER/shared`, where your actual username on the host OS replaces `$HOSTUSER`).
 Then click "Continue".

    h.
 Click "Play".